nickjj/build-a-saas-app-with-flask/README.rst

 - Activate your virtualenv
 - Type ``pip install --editable .`` to activate the CLI
 - Type ``run`` to see a list of what's available
+- Edit ``docker-compose.yml`` and setup a local volume for Postgres/Redis
 - Type ``docker-compose up`` to start Postgres/Redis
 - Type ``run db reset`` to initialize the database
 - Type ``run all`` to start everything